Concentration inequalities using higher moments information: Main results

 \textbf{The approach.} We now discuss the sketch of the proof of Theorem \ref{Thm: concent hof} part (i).
 The full proof is in Section \ref{Sec: Proofs}.
 Fix a positive integer $p$.
 We start with a random variable $X$ on $[0,b]$.
 Assume for simplicity that $b=1$.
 Suppose that we have $\mathbb{E}\exp(yX) \leq v(y)$ for all $y \geq 0$ where $v(y)$ is some bound on the moment generating function of $X$.
 Let $g(y)=\ln(v(y))$.
 Then using Taylor's theorem we can proceed as in the proof of Hoeffding's inequality \citep{hoeffding1994probability} to show that

 Let $C(s)=\max _{0 \leq y \leq s} (v^{(2)}(y)/v^{(1)}(y))^{2}$.
 We have

 where the second inequality follows from the elementary inequality $x(1-x/z) \leq 0.25z$ for all $z>0$ and $x>0$.
 Hence, an essential step in deriving a closed-form exponential bound on the moment generating function is to find a function $v$ that induces a simple closed-form expression for the function $C$.
 This is exactly where Theorem \ref{Coro: exp upper bound} is useful.
 Suppose that $v(y)$ is the right-hand side of inequality (\ref{Ineq: MGF bound}) (for some $p$).
 Then $v(y)$ provides a bound on the moment generating function that depends on the random variable's first $p$ moments.
 A key step in the proof of Theorem \ref{Thm: concent hof} is to use Lemma \ref{Lemma: convexity}, i.e., to use the fact that $v^{(1)}$ is a log-convex function.
 This implies that $v^{(2)}/v^{(1)}$ is increasing so $C(s)=(v^{(2)}(s)/v^{(1)}(s))^{2}$ is given in a closed-form expression.
 This key step shows the usefulness of Theorem \ref{Coro: exp upper bound} for deriving closed-form concentration bounds using higher moments information.
+With this bound we can conclude that $\mathbb{E}\exp(sX-s\mathbb{E}(X)) \leq \exp(s^{2}C(s)/8)$.
+Applying the Chernoff bound and choosing a specific value for $s$ proves Theorem \ref{Thm: concent hof} part (i).